ev3rywh3re/fse-clear-templates/readme.md

 # Full Site Editor (FSE) - Trash Template Changes

+Please Note!
+This is an experimental WordPress plugin for Full Site Editing features.
+There really is no support.
+You are welcome to the idea.

 This plugin allows users to clear the Full Site Editor (FSE) template modifications, forcing WordPress to regenerate them.
 This is particularly useful for troubleshooting theme compatibility issues with FSE.

 ## Description